Innovation Flourishes Within Harrisburg University's Centers and Institutes

 - Engage HU faculty and students to help develop prototypes or pilot projects.

-How can HU’s centers help you?
-Bring your ideas and explore the possibilities with Dale Hamby, Associate Vice President for University Centers, at email DHamby@HarrisburgU.edu.
-Learn more about HU’s Centers & Institutes by browsing the links below.
+How can HU's centers help you?
+Bring your ideas and explore the possibilities with Steven Infanti, Associate Vice President for Marketing, at email Sinfanti@HarrisburgU.edu.
+Learn more about HU's Centers & Institutes by browsing the links below.

 Centers & Institutes @ a Glance